 The web Browser you are currently using is unsupported, and some features of this site may not work as intended.
 Please update to a modern browser such as Chrome, Firefox or Edge to experience all features Michigan.gov has to offer.

-Mott Community College Department of Public Safety: Full-Time Police Officer Closing Date: January 31, 2024
+Mott Community College Department of Public Safety: Full-Time School Resource Officer- Police Officer Closing Date: December 24, 2024

-- Must possess current Michigan Commission on Law Enforcement Standards (MCOLES) license or be licensable.
+- Must possess current Michigan Commission on Law Enforcement Standards (MCOLES) licensing or be licensable prior to job posting deadline.

-- Must maintain a valid Michigan driver's license and have a good driving record for the past five years.
-A good driving record must be maintained while employed as a Licensed/Sworn Police Officer.
+- Must maintain a valid Michigan driver's license and have a good driving record.

 - Must maintain State of Michigan mandated firearms qualification.